 I'm always interested in hearing more from my readers about the topics they'd like to see covered.
 If you're interested in a topic, please reply to this newsletter and let me know.
 The 5 whys was a frequent reader request, for example.

 Finally, I'd like to thank the hundreds of readers who have become paid members.
 Your support is powerful motivation for me to continue writing this newsletter.
 I really appreciate it!
-If you'd like to support this newsletter, and read the other 50% of my articles, please click here.
+If you'd like to support this newsletter, please click here.
 Thanks!

 I was sitting there with my coffee, discussing project status, when my pager went off.
 Back in those days, we used fashionable pagers to notify us of emergencies.
 If I remember right, I didn't particularly want to be discussing project status, so I happily used my pager as an excuse to leave the room.